 Allemannsratsten - everyone's right for nature campers

-The Everyman's Right regulates the handling of animals and plants and says how, where and how long one can stay in the great outdoors.
-Everyman's right is not an independent and not a written law, but a customary law, the roots of which go back to the Middle Ages.
-However, some of the rights contained in Everyman's Law are specified in various laws, for example in the Hunting Act.
-Camping is allowed in almost all regions as long as the campers neither disturb nor destroy.
-Private property and marked protected areas are excluded from this.
+The Everyman's right regulates the handling of animals and plants and says how, where and how long you can stay in the great outdoors.
+Everyman's right is not an independent and not a written law, but a customary right, the roots of which go back to the Middle Ages.
+However, some of the rights contained in the right of public access are specified in various laws, for example in the Hunting Act.
+Camping is allowed in almost all regions, as long as the campers neither disturb nor destroy.
+This does not apply to private property and designated protected areas.

 Those who prefer to relax in a holiday apartment or holiday home will find what they are looking for in southern Sweden.
 From small apartments to comfortably equipped houses, all conceivable accommodations are offered: either directly in nature or closer to the water of the Baltic Sea coast.
 We have chosen the west coast region of the Schonen (Skåne) region directly on the Kattegat on the Swedish side.
 The Kattegat is the 22.000 km² large and on average around 80 meters deep, extremely difficult to navigate marine area between the Danish Jutland and the Swedish west coast.
 The easiest way to get there is via Denmark via Copenhagen and via the Öresund Bridge in the direction of Malmö.